LucoLe/horizon_store/README.md

 - A user can calculate the total of the products in the basket.
 The total will apply discounts if the content of the basket quialifies for any discount.

+For more information about the project have a looc at the [challange.md](challange.md)

 ## Running the application locally

 1. Clone the repo.